-The 3-song “Cold Front” moved in with some immediate spine-tingling results on October 19th from Heavy Chains Records & Tapes.
-The trio of tracks are clearly the by-product of an upbringing on Seventies and Eighties rock and roll.
+The 3-song ‘Cold Front‘ moved in with some immediate spine-tingling results on October 19th from Heavy Chains Records & Tapes.
+The trio of tracks is clearly the byproduct of an upbringing on the Seventies and Eighties rock and roll.
 Those vibes are undeniable and truth is, who would want to deny them?

 Purchase it through the Bandcamp link below or at Heavy Chains Records & Tapes.